Beautiful Plants For Your Interior

 Seed potatoes that are not ‘chitted’ will of course grow whether they are chitted or not, irrespective of them being first or second earlies or even main crop, so don’t worry if you haven’t carried chitting out on your own seed potatoes.

-Chitting should be carried out in late January for ‘first early’ potatoes and mid-February for second earlies.
-There seems little point however, in chitting maincrop seed potatoes, simply because they have a much longer growing season, and therefore ‘chitting’ has no real advantage.
+Chitting should be carried out in late January for the ‘first early’ potatoes and mid-February for the second earlies.
+There seems little point, however, in chitting maincrop seed potatoes, simply because they have a much longer growing season, and therefore ‘chitting’ has no real advantage.

 To keep it simple, we look at 3 main types of potatoes.
-These types are based on when you plant your potatoes, then harvest them.
+These types are based on when you plant your potatoes and then harvest them.

 First Earlies – (also called new potatoes) 10 – 12 weeks to mature.